Nov 21, 2024

 5.8 Payroll

-All staff employees, except library staff, are paid bi-weekly by direct deposit to the bank of his/her choice.
+Staff classified as salary-exempt will be paid on the last working day of the month.
 Deductions for federal income tax, social security tax, and public employee retirement fund are automatically made.
-Deductions may be, at the option of the employee, for insurance premiums and credit union payments.
+Deductions may be withheld, at the option of the employee, for medical insurance and supplemental insurance premiums.

 5.9 Holidays

 Full-time staff employees working more than forty-five weeks per year are allowed the following paid holidays: July 4, Labor Day, Fall Break (2 days in October), Thanksgiving (5 days), Christmas (determined each year), January 1, Martin Luther King’s Birthday, Spring Holidays (1 week), Easter (4 days), Memorial Day, and Juneteenth.
-Employess will receive credit for the number of hours normally worked on their standard schedule as holiday hours; this is typically 8.25 hours for Monday through Thursday and 7 hours on Friday.
+Employees will receive credit for the hours normally worked on their standard schedule as holiday hours, typically 8.25 hours for Monday through Thursday and 7 hours on Friday.
 In some cases, employees may be allowed to operate under a flex schedule.
-In those cases, employees are not allowed to operate under that flex schedule during the weeks that the College is closed for a holiday or break as employees are required to make up their hours on the working days of that week.
-(Revised 09/12/2023)
+In those cases, employees are not allowed to operate under that flex schedule during the weeks that the College is closed for a holiday or break, as employees are required to make up their hours on the working days of that week.

 5.10 Absences and Leave Time